trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 - AWS [Elastic Cloud Service (ECS)](https://registry.terraform.io/modules/terraform-aws-modules/ecs/aws/latest), and [AWS Fargate running Atlantis Docker image](https://github.com/cloudposse/terraform-aws-ecs-container-definition)
 - AWS [Parameter Store](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ssm_parameter) to keep secrets and access them in ECS task natively

 If you've already got some of these resources created on your project, the module expects you to integrate them.
-If the resources don't exist, the module (and submodules) will create those resources for you.
-Figuring out which of your project's pre-existing resources to integrate, and then which resources you should leverage the module's calls to create is the first step.
+If the resources don't exist, the Atlantis module (and submodules) will create those resources for you.
+Figuring out which of your project's pre-existing resources to integrate, and then which resources you should leverage the Atlantis module's calls to create is the first step.
 Here's a rough whiteboarded visual of the process.
 Some call it art:

 <img src="https://github.com/trussworks/Engineering-Playbook/blob/3efe6ea02ed010f3db2c07921c5c8acc60406b84/infrasec/tutorials/images/atlantis_process1.png" width="450">

-The next step is to figure out _the order in which to create the resources you need_ so as to avoid/minimize interdependency resource conflicts with the pre-existing resources you are integrating.
-The order of operations for the latter is what makes implementing Atlantis a bit tricky, especially if you're not familiar with ways to troubleshoot the resources the Atlantis module creates.
+The next step is to figure out _the order in which to create the resources you need_ so as to avoid/minimize interdependency conflicts with the pre-existing resources you must integrate.
+The order of operations for this is what makes using this Atlantis module a bit tricky, especially if you're not familiar with how to both troubleshoot the creation of the resources Atlantis requires **_and_** troubleshoot the interconnectedness of those resources.

-As a good example, here are the tickets Ryan & Josh used on EASi in planning/implementing Atlantis:
+However, as a general example, here are some tickets @rpdelaney shared from [CMS's EASi project](https://github.com/CMSgov/easi-app) in planning/implementing Atlantis:

 <img src="https://github.com/trussworks/Engineering-Playbook/blob/3efe6ea02ed010f3db2c07921c5c8acc60406b84/infrasec/tutorials/images/atlantis_tix.png" width="450">

+After you've planned out your implementation, you're ready to begin.

 ### Make sure you have an email